MonaMahapatra13/parabank-test-automation/README.md

 You can run tests using the following commands:

 - Run UI tests only:

 ```bash
 npm run test:ui
 ```

 - Run API tests only:

 ```bash
 npm run test:api
 ```

 - Run all tests:

 ```bash
 npm run test:all
 ```

+## Environment Variables

+The framework uses environment variables for configuration.
+Create a `.env` file based on `.env.example`:

+1. Copy `.env.example` to `.env`
+2. Update the values with your credentials and configuration

+For CI/CD, the following secrets need to be configured in GitHub:

+- `PARABANK_USERNAME`: Your ParaBank username
+- `PARABANK_PASSWORD`: Your ParaBank password
+- `SLACK_WEBHOOK_URL`: Webhook URL for Slack notifications

 ## CI/CD Pipeline

 The project is configured with GitHub Actions for continuous integration.
 The pipeline:

 1. Triggers on:

    - Push to main/master branch
    - Pull requests to main/master branch
    - Manual trigger (workflow_dispatch)